Volkswagen Polo Mk1: Polo Mark 1 (1975–1979)

 The original Polo (known internally as the Typ 86), a rebadged version of the Audi 50, was introduced in 1975 on mainland Europe and was launched in the UK and the Isle of Man in 1976.
 The differences between the Audi and VW models were minor, with the Polo being cheaper and much more basic.
 The two cars were initially sold alongside each other, but the Audi 50 never sold as well, and was withdrawn in 1978.

 The manufacturer let it be known that Bertone had been involved in the styling of the Polo and its Audi sibling, although the car was essentially an in-house Audi design, with the Italian design studio's contribution restricted to the circular extractor vent cover at the base of the C pillar, and the small "flick-up" at the rear end of the waist line.

 The Polo was manufactured at the Volkswagen plant in Wolfsburg.
-In 1977, the Derby sedan was released, which was simply a Polo, identical to the hatchback from the C-pillar forward, with a large boot attached (an old Audi proposal, but never sold by this brand).
+In 1977, the Derby saloon was released, which was simply a Polo, identical to the hatchback from the C-pillar forward, with a large boot attached (an old Audi proposal, but never sold by this brand).

 When first on sale the range topping car, the LS model, featured the 50 PS (37 kW) 1043 cc engine found in the Audi 50.
 Other specifications included parking lights, rear wash wipe, sun visors, chromed bumpers and 4.5J X 13" wheels.
 The N model was the basic starting spec lacking many of the features of the LS.
-In 1979 the GLS was introduced, replacing the LS as the range-topping car; specification upgrades included chrome headlight and grill surrounds, sunroof, a cigarette lighter and chrome wheel trims.
+In 1979 the GLS was introduced, replacing the LS as the range-topping car; specification upgrades included chrome headlight and grille surrounds, sunroof, a cigarette lighter and chrome wheel trims.

 895 cc, producing 40 bhp, 1093 cc, and 1272 cc engines were used, with the smaller one used only in the Polo hatchback, and the 1272 cc only in the Derby, Audi 50, and the rare Polo GT.
 Different levels of compression were used on each size to achieve different power outputs, and the variations are numerous, often differing depending on the country of sale, ranging from 34 to 60 PS (26 to 44 kW).
 For Sweden and certain other markets a version with a 771 cc engine was developed for the 1976 model year, as new very strict emissions regulations were introduced but did not apply to engines of less than 0.8 L. The Swedish model was discontinued after 1977, as sales of the underpowered car were sluggish, but the HE engine option continued to be mentioned in period journals (also for the Derby) until the Mark I was replaced in 1981.